ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 ## Long-winded backstory

 Of all the antonyms of "awkward", I prefer "easy".
-Easy things work and are simple to understand.
+Easy things are simple to understand.
+Awkward things are less easy to understand at first glance: they do not comform to a simple pattern and are not immediately recognizable.

-In social situations, we often relate "awkward" and "easy" to how recognizable and acceptable interaction-styles are.
+In social situations, "awkward" gets used for interactions which do not apply easy-to-recognize patterns.

-Think of how we say, "Hello" as a greeting.
+Think of how we say "Hello" as a greeting.
 It feels fairly meaningless, except as a means of initiating a conversation.

-However, approaching even someone you know and starting out a conversation with: "Would you mind writing a program to find the area under a curve" would be considered rude.
+As an example, approaching even someone you know and starting out a conversation with: "Would you mind writing a program to find the area under a curve?" would be considered rude.

 You first say, "Hello."
 Ask them how their day is going.
 Then make the request.
-Now it is fine.
+Now, it is fine.

-As illustrated in the example, communication involves non-verbal cues as well as spoken or written expressions.
-In coding, the verbal cues are can be comments or logging.
+"Hello" is a verbal cue.
+In coding, the verbal cues are can be comments and logging.

 Some developers want to get rid of social conversation cues in their code.
+Ironically, this can be less awkward.

 So: for, example, I once heard a lead engineer say he rejects code in code-review which has comments.

+Python is a beautiful language.
+As a former Literature major in college, I can say it is actually poetic.

+Pythonic code, especially without logging and comments, is elegant, not akward.

-However, I love long-winded comments and intense-amounts of logging
+However, I love long-winded comments and intense-amounts of logging for support reasons.
+I have done support, and I loved clear explanations and explication-style logging.

-How to get around this?
+How to get around this: elegant, poetic code without much help for support/maintenance, or prosaic code with a lot of help for support/maintenance?

 Suppose I delivered code with comments like this : "#@1" and logging replaced with terms like: "#%2"

-He could complain, but I could make an argument that this is not a distracting comment: there are no words!
-The logging statements, activated by a decorator, would not look like distracting logging statements!
-I could always get my version back with all the long-winded comments and full logging expressions by reawking the deawked code.
+It has been deawkwardized.
+The "Hello" greeting is not prosaic: "Hello, dear friend, how are you this fine day?"
+It is short and present, but cut to the essentials, allowing the rest of the code to be poetic and complex and elegant without "unnecessary" explanation.

+What a build engineer sees as awkward, a support engineer might see as necessary.

+We can have both styles working together.

 ---------------------------------------------------------------------------------------------------------------------------